 Bonus Tip: How to Save A Protected Excel File As Unprotected?

 You can easily save a protected Excel file as unprotected by using a professional unlock tool like PassFab for Excel.
 This is by far the best way to save a password protected Excel file as unprotected.
 It will basically recover or unprotect your Excel file and then you can save it to whichever location you want.
 It is the quickest solution out there and supports all Excel versions.
 It is also very fast and extremely easy to use thanks to its user-friendly interface.
 Here’s how to use this Excel password recovery tool:

 1. First download and install the program from the official website.
 Online options are also available.

-2. Now, run Excel Password Recovery on your desktop.
+2. Now, run this Excel password recovery software on your desktop.
 You will see the main interface now.

 3. Tap on “Add” to upload Excel file for decryption